ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 failed to correctly forbid browsers from storing cached content, because they incorrectly used only the nonstandard request to store cached data ["Industry-wide Misunderstandings of HTTPS" by Independent Security Evaluators (ISE), July 12, 2017](https://www.ise.io/casestudies/industry-wide-misunderstandings-of-https/#5d).
+You should always try to use a *standard* interface to request a security-related capability where you can, to make it more likely that the mechanism will work in the future.

 You could also consider implementing extra double-checks to ensure that any cached data is only being sent to someone authorized to receive it.